moonman312/rolodex-stokr/README.md

 - **User Authentication**: Secure registration and login system.
 - **Contact Management**: Add, edit, and delete contacts with personalized notes.
-- **Reminder Scheduling**: Set interaction frequencies and receive email reminders.
+- **Reminder Scheduling**: Set interaction frequencies and receive email and text message reminders.
-- **Responsive Design**: Clean and modern UI with Bootstrap, optimized for all devices.
+- **Responsive Design**: Clean and simple UI with Bootstrap, optimized for readability and simplicity.
-- **Email Notifications**: Automated emails to remind you of overdue interactions.
 - **Customization**: Easily adjust reminder settings and contact information.
-- **Scheduler**: Background task scheduler to handle reminders efficiently.

 ---